中文 | English

 More importantly, the study states that no such elevation in crime rates was observed in transgender people who transitioned from 1989-2003.
 The researchers ascribe this to improved physical and mental health care, and greater social acceptance of transgender people in Sweden.

-Whereas if it were true that transgender women were inherently more prone to crime due to being ‘really’ men, it would not explain why these elevated rates were only observed in those who transitioned before 1989 – after which they exhibited similar crime rates as cisgender female controls.
+If instead it were true that transgender women were inherently more prone to crime due to being ‘really’ men, it would not explain why these elevated rates were only observed in those who transitioned before 1989 – after which they exhibited similar crime rates as cisgender female controls.

 Myth: Transgender men transition to escape sexism and/or gain male privilege

-Transgender men already have some male privilege by virtue of being men and looking at the world from that perspective, although this is tempered both by transphobia and when not perceived by others as men.
+Even before transition, transgender men already have some male privilege by virtue of being men and looking at the world from that perspective, although this is tempered both by transphobia and when not perceived by others as men.

 Even if it’s considered morally better for trans men to not transition and suffer in solidarity with women, it would be a double standard if we don’t then expect cisgender men to transition to female to do the same.
 That would in fact be the more logical choice if the goal is indeed to reduce cumulative male privilege, which cis men have the most of and benefit the most from.
-Meanwhile, nothing less than full support of trans women would make sense, which makes it paradoxical that those who subscribe to this view are also often against trans women.
+Meanwhile, nothing less than full support of trans women would make sense, which makes it inconsistent that those who subscribe to this view are also often against trans women.

-Lastly, if women were indeed transitioning just to escape misogyny and sex-related trauma (such as rape), it says a lot about society’s treatment of women that it would drive them to those extremes.
+Lastly, if women were indeed transitioning just to escape misogyny and sex-related trauma (such as rape), it says a lot more about society’s treatment of women that it would drive them to those extremes.
 The focus should then be on fixing society, not on further victimising those who are merely trying to escape; that would be addressing the symptoms of a problem, not the root.

 Myth: Transgender people do not want to be treated as men or women, but a separate gender